cincodenada/freeway-exits/README.md

 ./exits.py --svg out.svg
 ```

-And you'll get an SVG with a diagram out, if all goes well!
+And you'll get an (very large, probably inefficient) SVG with a diagram out, if
+all goes well!

 There are other options available, use `--help` for details.
 By default
 `exit.sh` will output a bunch of debug to STDERR and a textual representation to